 Apart from being slightly addicted to my smartphone, being a writer in the 21st century means spending a ridiculous amount of hours in front of various electronic devices such as laptops, desktops, and tablets etc. none of which are doing my eyes any good.
-You might’ve noticed that extended time glued to these devices have often cause itchiness and dryness of the eyes, blurred vision and headaches.
+You may have also noticed that extended time glued to these devices have often cause irritability, itchiness and dryness of the eyes, blurred vision and headaches.

 Now we would be lying if we said we were going to put ourselves on a “digital diet” but there are ways to minimise the strain we put on our eyes.
 Try to incorporate the following simple 7 tips into your daily routine to give your eyes a break from your smartphone marathon sessions.

 Blink, blink and blink some more.
 The slower the better.
 Blinking keeps your eyes moist and reduces dryness and irritation.
 Less blurred vision is on the cards as blinking helps your eyes to refocus too.

 Not all smartphones come equipped with anti-glare or a matte screen protector, but they can easily be found at most electronic stores.
 These protectors will help your eyes cope with the constant reflective glare from your devices.

 3.Its Ok, Take a Break

 A good rule to live by is the favoured 20 – 20 – 20 rule.
 The idea is to look away from your screen every 20 minutes for 20 seconds and to focus at an object 20 meters away.